NikolaosG88/The-Ultimate-Memory-Game-to-Play/README.md

 The purpose of the game is to to flip and match all images.
 In total you will have 12 attempts, <br> to match all images.
 The game will start with all cards face down.
 If after 6 choices you havent <br>
 make all the board face up the relevant message will be displayed of lose.
+Good Luck! <br>